aras-p/glsl-optimizer/src/gallium/docs/source/tgsi.rst

 Support for these opcodes indicated by a special pipe capability bit (TBD).

 XXX so let's discuss it, yeah?
+XXX doesn't look like most of the opcodes really belong here.

 .. opcode:: CEIL - Ceiling